- When you’re absent from the office, does productivity and decision-making continue at the same pace or does everything slow down?

 He can’t see his leadership failures because seeing them would require dismantling his entire sense of self.

 For leaders like Sam, that’s not a leadership development issue.
-It’s an identity crisis disguised as a management problem.
+It’s an identity issue disguised as a management problem.

 And until someone has the courage to name it—or until the consequences become unbearable—Sam will keep showing up first and leaving last, convinced he’s doing the right thing.